 Both PULPino and PULPissimo contain only a single RISC-V core, there is no multi-core support.
 This means that most of the memory and cache sharing infrastructure in multi-core PULP systems isn't needed for these smaller systems.
 PULPissimo ('the ultimate PULP') is a more advanced and a more complex architecture compared to PULPino ('the small PULP').
 PULPissimo, among other things, includes the support to allow peripherals to copy data directly to memory using a µDMA.
 PULPino and PULPissimo are microprocessor systems intended for direct use and contain most of the interfaces we have developed throughout the PULP project.

 There are several ways you can contribute to the PULP project.
 Even though we have tested PULP extensively and still continue to do so, we can not guarantee that there are no issues left in the system.
-Therefore, you can contribute by reporting issues and limitations and by proposing fixes via the PULPino GitHub issue manager or via our mailing list (see FAQ item below).
+Therefore, you can contribute by reporting issues and limitations and by proposing fixes via the PULPino GitHub issue manager or via our Online Forum.
 This allows us to maintain the platform and make it better and more flexible.
 The source code is freely accessible, so it's easy to see the changes.

 Moreover, as PULP is a research-driven project, we routinely propose semester and master thesis projects at ETH Zurich and at the University of Bologna.
 Contact us in case you are interested.